XRT 111--Radiographic Technology I

 1 Credit Designed to provide students in the diagnostic imaging sciences a basic understanding of three dimensional structure relationships of normal anatomy.
 Transverse, cornal, sagittal orientation of visceral anatomy of the head, neck, thorax, abdomen and pelvis will be presented with emphasis in the transverse plane.
 Computed tomography and magnetic resonance images will be used as supplemental learning tools.

-Prerequisites: XRT 153 with a grade of C or better Course Learning Outcomes 1.
+Prerequisite(s): XRT 153 with a C or higher Course Learning Outcomes 1.
 At the completion of the course the student will: relate three dimensional structural relationships of normal anatomy of the brain, thorax, abdomen, and pelvis.
 2. Examine the transverse, coronal, and sagittal planes orientation of visceral anatomy of the brain, thorax, abdomen and pelvis.
 3. Interpret computed tomography (CT) and magnetic resonance (MR) images for normal anatomic structures of the brain, thorax, abdomen, and pelvis.

 |